kisyular/ml/ideas.md

   - ≥ 3 Independent Variables with justification (10 pts)
   - Clear Dependent Variable capturing business goal (10 pts)
   - Preliminary exploration of data (EDA) (10 pts)

+### Assignment 02 Requirements (Chris, TA)
+Assignment 02: For the dataset you chose in assignment 01, identify two business problems, and apply two different methods or algorithms that are applicable.
+These methods need to be consistent with the DV of choice and you can present some of the preliminary exploration of the data as well for justifying your choice of IV and DV.
+Provide code separately to the main report.
+Choose which method performs the best?
+Expand on your findings and provide your thoughts.
+Submit a word document for the report and any additional code in their native format (ipynb, .py or .r)

 ### Real-World Guidance (Chris, TA)